benz0li/benz0li/README.md

    and
 1. <https://gitlab.alpinelinux.org/alpine/aports>

-in order to maintain [GHC musl](https://github.com/benz0li/ghc-musl).
+in order to maintain [GHC musl](https://github.com/benz0li/ghc-musl) – Unofficial binary distributions of GHC on Alpine Linux.

 The multi-arch (`linux/amd64`, `linux/arm64/v8`) docker image used to build the *statically linked* Linux amd64 and arm64 binary releases of